arturo-clavero/lottery/README.md

 * **ReentrancyGuard** protects against reentrancy attacks.
 * **SafeTransferLib** ensures safe ETH transfers, preventing stuck ETH in the contract.
-* ETH payouts are **atomic**, and any failed payments are recoverable via fallback withdrawal.
+* ETH payouts are **atomic**, and failed payments can be recovered via fallback withdrawal.

 ---